UW-HARVEST/Hayroll/README-pioneer.md

 These two values are distinct because the C macro system allows testing a macro's definedness independently from its value.

-A macro that is defined by a `#define` directive in program text is not represented with symbolic values, as the user cannot customize its value with `-D` input.
+A macro that is defined by a `#define` directive in program text or a system header is not represented with symbolic values, as the user cannot customize its value with `-D` input.
 While the user input may affect whether this directive is reached via conditional macros, that is handled by the State data structure introduced later.

-TODO: "in program text": What about in system header files?
-It seems to me that those are like user-defined macros: they are unknown and all possible variation in them should be preserved.
-Is this already handled, or will it be handled in the future, or is it out of scope?

 A _symbolic expression_ is constructed from symbolic values or constants through boolean logic (`&&`, `||`, `!`) and integer arithmetic operations (`+`, `-`, `*`, `/`, `:?`, and comparisons).
 All premises are symbolic expressions.